 Sign up below to receive updates on this effort – and read more about specific initiatives.

 Visit de.gov/ideas to email Governor Carney.

-“We need a national approach to gun safety.
-But we cannot wait to do what’s right in Delaware – to take steps that will make our state safer.”
+“We have an obligation to do everything we can to prevent tragedies like we’ve seen across the country from happening here in Delaware.
+We are not waiting to do what’s right in Delaware – to take steps that will make our state safer.”

 – Governor John Carney